odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

         url: /destinations/india/states/maharashtra/cities/mumbai/
         title: Mumbai
         content: >-
-          Mumbai is the financial, commercial and industrial capital of India.
+          Mumbai is the financial, commercial and industrial capital of India, getting there at night.
 The city is also the centre of fashion and film-making.

-As such the city hums with activity and its more than 15 million residents seem to be constantly on the move.
-Mumbai used to be just a collection of fishing villages, and the real development commenced only during British colonial rule.
-Hence, most of the historical monuments are relics from the Raj.
+          The city hums with activity and its 15 million residents seem to be constantly on the move.
+Mumbai used to be just a collection of fishing villages, and first grew only during British colonial rule, so most of the historical monuments are relics from the Raj.
       - type: hotel
         url: >-
           /destinations/india/states/maharashtra/cities/mumbai/hotels/the-taj-mahal-palace/